sachacoesel/PopVisualisation/DATA.md

 # Dataset description

+The data consists of continuous flowcytometric measurements of photosynthetic pico-eukaryotes using the [SeaFlow](http://armbrustlab.ocean.washington.edu/resources/seaflow) cytometer data obtained during the 2013 deepDOM cruise covering a transect from Uruguay to the Amazon.

 This package comes with two data files.

 1. SeaFlow-clean-Oct2016.csv
-The data consists of continuous flowcytometric measurements of photosynthetic pico-eukaryotes using the [SeaFlow](http://armbrustlab.ocean.washington.edu/resources/seaflow) cytometer data obtained during the 2013 deepDOM cruise covering a transect from Uruguay to the Amazon.

-In specific, the dataframe consists of the following data
 - cruise	(code of the specific cruise)
 - file	(name of the seaflow file)
 - time	(date time (GMT))